Monte Sereno, California: Geography

-According to the United States Census Bureau, the city has a total area of 1.6 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 1.6 sqmi, all land.
 San Tomas Aquino Creek forms its western border.
-Saratoga-Los Gatos Road (State Route 9) runs through the city.
+Saratoga-Los Gatos Road (State Route 9) passes through the city.

 The El Sereno Open Space Preserve is immediately south of the city and covers the top and portions of the flanks of El Sereno mountain.